 As for his role as CEO of the hospital, Miller said that he focuses on “delivering the best quality of patient care and having a satisfied consumer.”
 Other responsibilities include monitoring fiscal health and stability of the hospital, promoting quality of healthcare, finding growth, taking on appropriate risk (acquisition of KentuckyOne Health), managing regulatory changes (covid, Medicaid expansion), and pursuing innovation (minimally invasive surgery, robotics, cancer care).

 The next Healthcare Fellows session, covering healthcare innovation, is scheduled for April 22.

 Healthcare Fellows add “Journal Club” to program

 The Healthcare Fellows have a new opportunity this year to connect with the cohort and HEN Board members in the virtual environment with the addition of a Journal Club.
-These optional, informal sessions are led by Sean Muldoon, Vice Chair of HEN’s Member Value & Engagement Committee and Senior Vice President and Chief Medical Officer for the Hospital Division of Kindred Healthcare.
+Sessions are led by Sean Muldoon, Vice Chair of HEN’s Member Value & Engagement Committee and Senior Vice President and Chief Medical Officer for the Hospital Division of Kindred Healthcare.
 These optional and informal discussions focus on sentinel healthcare articles and present an opportunity for informal discussions among the group.